-TABUK CITY, Kalinga – Gov. James Edubba underscored that the province’s agriculture sector stands to benefit from the reforms to be initiated by President Ferdinand R. Marcos, Jr. in the agriculture sector to sustain the country’s food security amidst the impending global food crisis.
+TABUK CITY, Kalinga – Gov. James Edduba underscored that the province’s agriculture sector stands to benefit from the reforms to be initiated by President Ferdinand R. Marcos, Jr. in the agriculture sector to sustain the country’s food security amidst the impending global food crisis.

-Edubba, who personally graced the President’s first State of the Nation Address (SONA) at the Batasan Complex, reported that reforms to be implemented by President Marcos in the agriculture sector will surely inspire concerned agriculture stakeholders in the province to improve their production towards contributing to enhancing the country’s food security amidst.
+Edduba, who personally graced the President’s first State of the Nation Address (SONA) at the Batasan Complex, reported that reforms to be implemented by President Marcos in the agriculture sector will surely inspire concerned agriculture stakeholders in the province to improve their production towards contributing to enhancing the country’s food security amidst.

 He claimed that by providing cheaper farm inputs, mechanizing farming activities and making available quality certified seeds will surely allow farmers to lower their production costs and increase their opportunity to earn higher income from their produce while contributing in stabilizing the food supply in their communities and allowing them to sell their extra produce in the nearby markets.